-The Healthy Priority Crosswalk is designed to show a high level overview of health issues being addressed in the local, state and national levels.
+The Health Priority Crosswalk is designed to show a high level overview of health issues being addressed in the local, state and national levels.
 The topics listed below in each level are not all inclusive.
 More information can be found by visiting the welllincoln.org.

-Health Priority Lincoln County Community Health Plan Wisconsin 2030 State Health Plan Healthy People 2030 Promote Mental Health and Emotional Well Being Develop systems where residents feel connected and sup- ported Improve mental health and emotional well-being by in- crease knowledge and access Mental and emotional health and wellbeing Social connectedness and belonging Person and community -centered health care Increase screening and treatment for mental health disorders, anxiety, and substance abuse Reduce nonfatal intentional self-harm Support Healthy Lifestyles Increase Social &amp; Environmental Conditions that Support Good Nutrition Advocate for Supportive Systems that Improve quality of life Social connectedness and belonging Person and community -centered health care Social and Community conditions Increase fruit and vegetable consumption Reduce household food insecurity Increase counseling by providers.
+Increase knowledge and access to Promote Mental Health and Emotional Well-Being behavioral health services and resources that support mental health and emotional well-being • Develop strong support systems that provide connection and emotional support Mental and emotional health and wellbeing Social connectedness and belonging Person and community-centered health care Increase screening and treatment for mental health disorders, anxiety, and substance abuse Reduce nonfatal intentional self-harm Support Healthy Lifestyles Support healthy nutrition by advancing social and environmental conditions Advocate for supportive systems that improve quality of life Social connectedness and belonging Person and community- centered health care Social and Community conditions Increase fruit and vegetable consumption Reduce household food insecurity Increase counseling by providers.
 Healthy weight before pregnancy Reduce spend more than 30% of income on housing.
-Increase broadband internet Bolster Community Centered Resources for the 55+ Population Address barriers to accessing services, programs, support and engagement.
-Social connectedness and belonging Person and community -centered health care Social and Community conditions: Reduce the proportion of preventable hospitalization Reduce anxiety and depression among caregivers Increase talking to others about their health
+Increase broadband internet Bolster Community Centered Resources for the 55+ Population Increase knowledge and ability to access programs, services, and resources that enhance overall well- being Social connectedness and belonging Person and community- centered health care Social and community conditions Reduce the proportion of preventable hospitalization Reduce anxiety and depression among caregivers Increase talking to others about their health